Notika314/lightsaber-1/README.md

  $ export PATH=$PATH:/home/himanshu/practice/

  3.ARGV are command-line arguments .
 The are passed to program by the shell.

+ 4.ENVIRONMENT VARIABLES.
+All the variables that we see entering printenv.
+Some of them are : SHELL, PATH, USER.